-First range (1):
+1 (First range)

-Select this range when pulling through mud and snow or when speed control is needed for driving up steep grades.
-This range also provides maximum engine braking power or retarder braking effect.
+Select this range when pulling through mud and snow, when speed control is needed for driving up or down steep grades or when maneuvering in tight spaces.
+This range also provides maximum driving torque and engine braking power or retarder braking effect.
 In the lower ranges (1, 2, 3 and 4), the transmission will not upshift above the highest gear selected unless engine overspeed is detected.